-GEOG S415 Biogeography and Landscape Ecology 3 credits (3+0)
+GEOG S416 Biogeography and Landscape Ecology

-Cross-listed as ENVS S415.An introduction to two related disciplines emphasizing a geographical focus on natural processes.
-Landscape ecology studies large-scale ecological patterns and processes occurring on whole landscapes; biogeography studies species distribution in relation to environmental and historical factors.
+Cross-listed as ENVS S416.
+An introduction to two related disciplines emphasizing a geographical focus on natural processes.
+Landscape ecology studies large-scale ecological patterns and processes occurring on whole landscapes and biogeography studies species distribution in relation to environmental and historical factors.
 Students learn how these disciplines serve as foundations for decision making in land use planning, resource management, and biological conservation.
-Includes the use of geospatial tools like GIS and remote sensing, and hands-on field exercises.
+Labs include the use of geospatial tools like GIS and remote sensing, and hands-on field exercises. or BIOL S105.

-Prerequisite: ENVS S102 or BIOL S104 or BIOL S105, or instructor permission.
+Prerequisite: ENVS S102/ GEOG S102 or BIOL S104.